This is a guest post by Daniel Wong of Daniel-Wong.com.

 Students often get distracted when they think about all the other tasks they need to accomplish.
 They start to wonder if they should be working on another assignment or studying for another test instead.
 This hinders them from focusing on the task at hand.

 By using a tool like Asana.com, you’ll be able to stay on top of all of your assignments, projects and other commitments.
-With a systematic approach toward task management, you’ll make the most of every study session.
+With a systematic approach towards task management, you’ll make the most of every study session.

 In our increasingly connected world of smartphones, tablets, laptops and high-speed Internet, distractions are everywhere.

 You’ll need to make a deliberate and committed effort to stay on task.
 I hope these six tips will help you in your quest to become a happy and successful student!

-About the Author: Daniel Wong is the bestselling author of “The Happy Student: 5 Steps to Academic Fulfillment and Success.”
-He blogs on topics related to education and career at www.Daniel-Wong.com.
+About the Author: Daniel Wong is the author of “The Happy Student: 5 Steps to Academic Fulfillment and Success.”
+He writes about education and career at www.daniel-wong.com.